 But even so, once you’ve found a new use for your fridge, you will need to fill it with food items that last for a long time.
-Besides your jerky, dairy items and eggs, will be a good addition to your new cellar and it’s best to know about eggs and dairy preservation techniques.
+Besides your jerky, dairy items and eggs will be a good addition to your new cellar.
+It’s best to know about eggs and dairy preservation techniques.

-If you are able to have fresh eggs and dairy items in your house day in and day out, because you have your own farm or because you have a friendly neighbor that provides you with these items in exchange for some of your supplies.
+If you are able to have fresh eggs and dairy items in your house day in and day out you are lucky.
+Maybe you have your own farm or you have a friendly neighbor.
+One that provides you with these items in exchange for some of your supplies.

-Here are the eggs and dairy preservation techniques:
+Main eggs and dairy preservation techniques:

 Dairy preservation techniques – Milk